-Curious to hear how others felt about it, we opened the topic up with a question on our Facebook page.
-It turns out, some estheticians wear them from SkinReading until the end of the treatment.
+Curious to hear how others felt about it, we opened the topic up with a question on social media.
+It turns out some estheticians wear skin care gloves from the consultation you receive before your facial until the very end of the treatment.
 Others wear them only during extractions.
-Since it’s such a popular topic, and one I find important to any facial experience – for both the professional and the client – I want to talk about why I always encourage estheticians to use gloves in the treatment room, throughout the entire treatment.
+Since it’s such a popular topic, and one we find important to any facial experience – for both the professional and the client – we want to talk about why we always encourage estheticians to use gloves in the treatment room, throughout the entire treatment.

-It’s the law.
 Many states legally require that estheticians wear gloves during the extraction process to prevent the possible transmission of illness via blood or other bodily fluids.
 While this policy varies from state to state, it’s reason enough to wear gloves during and post extraction to keep both client and esthetician safe.

 With the barrier of the glove between the skin of your hands and the skin care you’re using, your client gets 100% of the product and its benefits, and you use less product!

 Have naturally cold hands?
 Love to garden and have hands that show it?
 Experiencing dryness from constant washing and sanitizing?
 With gloves, your client will never know.
 Gloves that fit properly will warm hands and cover them in a smooth texture that glides over the skin when product is applied, removing any distractions and making it a pleasant experience for both you and your client.

 She’s right!
 No matter how short and well-kept your fingernails are, dirt, dead skin, and bacteria can build up beneath them during the facial, leaving both you and future clients open to infection.

-You are a pro!
 Medical and dental professionals take the same care with gloves when they interact with patients – why not bring that same level of professionalism and authority into your treatment room?